Vegan Turmeric Cookies

 Carrots, walnuts, oats, maple syrup and turmeric in small dishes on a counter top.

-What’s a flax egg??
-A flax egg is made by mixing ground flaxseed with water to create a gel that helps to bind recipes.
+Step 1: A flax egg is made by mixing ground flaxseed with water to create a gel that helps to bind recipes.
 One flax egg is made by mixing 1 tablespoon of ground flax with 3 tbsp of warm water.

 Mix it up and let sit for 5-10 minutes.
 The flax will absorb the water, creating a gel-like mixture much like an egg!